Election policies and procedures

-After nominations for Ordinary Election close, on 31 July each year, the Chair of each Sectional Committee writes to distinguished scientists, overseas and in Australia, who are qualified to judge the candidate's contributions.
-The referees may be suggested by the candidate's proposer, or by the Sectional Committee concerned.
+After nominations for Ordinary Election close on 31 July each year, the Chair of each Sectional Committee writes to distinguished scientists around the world who are qualified to judge the candidate's contributions.
+The referees may be suggested by the candidate's proposer, or by the appropriate Sectional Committee.

 Referees are invited to comment on a candidate's work, assessing its importance in the progress of that field of science, and to rank the candidate's work in comparison with other leading researchers in that field throughout the world.
-In most fields of research the comparison group against which a candidate is judged is a global one.
+In most fields of research the comparison group against which a candidate is judged is global.

-The assessments of referees and comments by Fellows are collected and copied to each member of a Sectional Committee before its meeting in February.
-The Academy's Council meets immediately after the Sectional Committee meetings in February to hear oral reports from the Sectional Committees Chairs.
+The assessments of referees and comments by Fellows are collected and distributed to each member of the relevant Sectional Committee before the committees meet in February.
+The Academy's Council meets immediately after the Sectional Committee meetings to hear oral reports from the Sectional Committees Chairs.

 Corresponding Members and Special Election Committee

-The Corresponding Members and Special Election (CMSE) Committee is a Standing Committee that comprises six members, all of whom are Fellows.
-The CMSE Committee assesses nominations from the Fellowship for Corresponding Members (an eminent scientist in respect of scientific discoveries and attainments not normally resident in Australia) and Special Election Fellows (a person who has rendered conspicuous service to the cause of science or whose election would be or signal benefit to the Academy and the advancement of science).
+The Corresponding Members and Special Election (CMSE) Committee assesses nominations from the Fellowship for Corresponding Members and special election Fellows.
 The CMSE meets and reports to the Council of the Academy in the same way as the Sectional Committees.